- Feature Flagging What is feature flagging?

 Overhead - What's the overhead of a feature flag request?

 Almost nothing.
 LaunchDarkly's SDKs use a streaming connection to asynchronously receive updates to your feature flag rules.
 Your actual feature flag requests are served from memory (or a Redis store, if you configure one).
-This adds less than 1 millisecond of latency to your page loads— about as fast as looking up a value in a hash table.
+This adds only microseconds of latency to your page loads.